CDCgov/hubverse-annotator/README.md

 | Location | `j` | `k` |
 | Reference Date | `,` | `.` |
 | Target | `n` | `m` |

+> [!NOTE]
+> We recommend using Blink-based (Chrome) or WebKit-based (Safari) browsers with the annotator, as some features are not supported in Gecko-based (Firefox) browsers.

 ## CDCgov GitHub Organization Protocols